 The stock trader in you can vary depending on the trade

-Use different accounts for different styles of trading
+A stock trader may use different accounts for different styles of trading

 The type of stock trader you are will determine the time frame you trade, when you will buy and sell as well as influencing which stocks you will buy.
 Once you become familiar with trading, most people can carry positions as either a day, swing or position trader.
 Some may also find situations in which it pays to be an investor.